Rawhan1819/Photo-Gallery/README.md

 # Photo-Gallery
 A front-end page where u can see the photos i uploaded in a gallery manner.
-Tech used : Hypertext markup language and Cascading Style Sheet.
+Tech used : Hypertext markup language and Cascading Style Sheet.Just an temporary fornt-end(going to build an real one with many options.)
 <img width="1844" height="964" alt="picgall" src="https://github.com/user-attachments/assets/f082793e-087c-425e-adf2-a8e65172a951" />